ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.yamaha/README.md

 ``

 #### Realtime
-The states will be created, when they accur.
+The states will be created, when they occur.
 I.e. use your ir-remote and change something and you will see the new states.
 Only one connection is accepted by yamaha devices.

 #### Requirements